 - 3.1 The current layout of Market Place comprises 151 stalls set out in 12 horizontal rows.
-This is split into quarters by walkways from north to south and east to west, with the east to west walkway having seating and weather cover protection (Appendix 1). - Only the top row and bottom row have stalls that face outwards onto Market Place, all the rest face inwards into the aisles.
+This is split into quarters by walkways from north to south and east to west, with the east to west walkway having seating and weather cover protection (Appendix 1). - 3.2 Only the top row and bottom row have stalls that face outwards onto Market Place, all the rest face inwards into the aisles.
 Therefore, out of 151 stalls only 27 can be classed as having a prominent position with clear sight lines and good footfall.
 Of these, 10 are permanently occupied by 2 fruit and vegetable traders and 17 are occupied by the same traders each week, through a licensing agreement.
 The next best positions are at the end of rows and we only have 19 in total of these.
 This results in a lack of interest by traders on the remaining 105 stalls, and this is reflected by their poor occupancy. - 3.3 There are also 40 stalls in New Square with similar stall occupancy levels to those in Market Place.
 This report focuses, however, on Market Place as this is the where it is felt the greatest potential for future stall demand will develop.
 In addition, New Square has a more open aspect and some of the issues that inhibit the development of the Market Place are not as apparent in this area of the market. - The popularity of a stall location is reflected in the stall rents which range from £7.80 to £28.60.
 A full list of the 2014/15 rents is attached in Appendix 2.
-The multiple pricing options for stalls, in reality, do not truly address the income worth of that stall in relation to its position and size.
+The multiple pricing options for stalls, in reality, do not truly address the income worth of that stall in relation to its position and size. - 3.5 This report and its recommendations will be considered at Cabinet at its meeting on 16 December, 2014.